Are you struggling to understand the best tripod brands available today?

 Now, one more thing that you should know:

-Really good tripods cost, well, more than most photographers are ready to acknowledge.
+Really good tripods cost more than most photographers are ready to acknowledge.

-I’m talking about tripods that are rock solid under most conditions, even when you extend the legs to their full height.
+I’m talking about rock-solid tripods under most conditions, even when you extend the legs to their full height.

 This is a mistake.